jackpocket/paysafe/README.md

 ## Development

 1. Clone the repo: `git clone https://github.com/javierjulio/optimal_payments.git`
-2. Use Ruby 2.x.
+2. Use Ruby 2.1 and up.
 If you need to install use [rbenv](https://github.com/sstephenson/rbenv) and [ruby-build](https://github.com/sstephenson/ruby-build) and then run:

         gem update --system
         gem update